 I felt the OP of that thread needed a reality check and "wake-up" for her "New Grad's First Interview Tips and Advice Thread," and I joined Allnurses.com.
 Since then I cannot imagine the struggling of Nursing Students trying to make their lives better by entering this great profession to care for people in need, but with current gas prices, grocery prices, rent prices, and utilities; I can only pray they make it- and if they do; That doesn't even guarantee that the "New Grad" can get a job.

-).
+So, Hopeless because-one day while my wife was at work; She called home to tell me she had been pulled aside, and told her jeans were "unacceptable" for her practicum (pressed with seem, and in good condition), I cried.
+I cried and felt like a failure.
+If I if hadn't married young, I wouldn't be here now (did I do the right thing? (rhetorical.).
 My mother was mentally ill with Bi-Polar Disorder, and I couldn't study the ABC's in our home with her varying moods.
 My wife's situation was the same with multiple family problems to boot (several addicts and alcoholics moved in with her family).
 So we got married young, to escape our situations (Her growing up in a trailer park to successful college graduate who was self sufficient.
 Me from a family with Mental Illness, and a father's work injury reseting our social standing)- We gave it our all.
 We both graduated.
 We beat poverty.

 We had adopted a Boston that we named "Tag" because he had got several price tags stuck to him on an over-night stay upstairs above my parents' general store, and had a fascination with stickers from there out.
 He was the one thing that stayed positive thoughout every struggle we faced.
 He was our pet therapist.
 We both succeeded together, but he was a constant source of humor, relief, and unconditonal love through every trial.
 So I used him in my "handle," because he proved more loyal than my wife.
 I don't blame her- as we both agreed very very young what our "marriage" was for.
 I got where I "planned' to get, I just didn't know the "true cost" of the journey.
 It sure beats where I started.